aeris/gdpr/letter/en.md

 my GPG key 0xefb74277ece4e222.
 If you require further information, please contact me at my address above.

-I would like you to be aware at the outset, that I anticipate reply to my request within one month as required under Article 12, failing which I will be forwarding my inquiry with a letter of complaint to the CNIL (French RGPD regulator).
+I would like you to be aware at the outset, that I expect a reply to my request within one month, as required under Article 12.
+Failure to comply will leave me with no other option but to forward my inquiry with a letter of complaint to the CNIL (French GDPR regulator).

 Please advise as to the following: